raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 If you like, you can also tape the edges of your page closed for extra durability.
 --- /task ---

+--- task ---
+Repeat these steps for each of your pages, then bind them together along the spine using strong tape to make a book.
+--- /task ---

-Repeat these steps for each of your pages.
-Once you have made them all, you will need to create your interaction tool; which acts as a **common ground** that will close the circuit and 'press the button'.
+Once you have your book completed, you will need to create your interaction tool; which acts as a **common ground** that will close the circuit and 'press the button'.

 In this example I am making a magic wand, but you can cut any shape you like from cardboard to wrap in foil or simply wrap something suitable you find in the recycling.